The Family Life Merit Badge: Your Ultimate Guide In 2026

 Each of the roles you play make you important to someone else within your family.

-On top of these roles that you embody, now ask yourself, ‘what do you do?’
+On top of these roles that you embody, now ask yourself, ‘What do you do?’

 • Do you have any chores or responsibilities within your family?